Medicare's hospice benefit is primarily home-based and offers end-of life support for your physical, emotional, and other needs.

 Hospice is an end-of-life pain management and comfort care program for those with a terminal illness.

-Medicare's hospice benefit is primarily home-based and offers end-of life palliative treatment, including support for your physical, emotional, and other needs.
-The goal of hospice is to help you live as comfortable as possible, not to cure a terminal illness.
+Medicare's hospice benefit is primarily home-based and offers end-of life palliative treatment, including support for physical, emotional, and other needs.
+The goal of hospice is to help you live as comfortably as possible, not to cure a terminal illness.

 What is covered under Medicare's hospice benefit?